jliljebl/flowblade/README.md

 ### Creating a translation ###

-Flowblade uses the standard [http://www.gnu.org/software/gettext/manual/gettext.html  GNU "gettext" utilities] to translate the application.
+Flowblade uses the standard [GNU "gettext" utilities](http://www.gnu.org/software/gettext/manual/gettext.html) to translate the application.
 GNU "gettext" is a relatively complex tool, but Flowblade provides a set of scripts that make it easier to create translations without using "gettext" directly.

   * Launch repository version of Flowblade and select *Help -> Environment* from menu to see the two letter locale code for your OS install.
 For example *fr* for French, *fi* for Finnish etc. Information is under the header *General*.
-  * Open terminal in folder */flowblade-trunk/Flowblade/locale* that can be found in the folder you installed repository version of Flowblade in.
+  * Open terminal in folder ``.../flowblade-trunk/Flowblade/locale`` that can be found in the folder you installed repository version of Flowblade in.
   * To create a new translation give a command in the terminal:
 ```bash
 ./add_language LANGUAGE_CODE
 ```
   in which LANGUAGE_CODE is the two letter language code for your locale.
-  * A folder named with the LANGUAGE_CODE for your language was created in the */locale* folder
+  * A folder named with the LANGUAGE_CODE for your language was created in the ``/locale`` folder
-  * Inside that folder is a */LC_MESSAGES* folder in which there is a file called *Flowblade.po*.
+  * Inside that folder is a ``/LC_MESSAGES`` folder in which there is a file called ``Flowblade.po``.
 This is the file used to create the translation.
-  * Open the file *Flowblade.po* in a text editor.
-Translations are given by writing the the translations inside quotes on lines staring with text *msgstr*.
-To traslate the menu item *Open...* you would need to fill the *msgstr* in example below:
+  * Open the file ``Flowblade.po`` in a text editor.
+Translations are given by writing the the translations inside quotes on lines staring with text ``msgstr``.
+To traslate the menu item *Open...* you would need to fill the ``msgstr`` in example below:
 ```bash
 #: useraction.py:489
 msgid "Open.."
 msgstr ""
 ```
   * To see the translations in the application, you need to compile them into a machine readable *.mo* file.
-Go to */locale* folder and give command:
+Go to ``/locale`` folder and give command:
 ```bash
 ./compile_language LANGUAGE_CODE
 ```